 While no profession has been immune, the field of customer service has seen some of the worst numbers across all job functions, as support representatives are quitting in record numbers.

 According to Salesforce, 71% of service agents considered quitting in the second half of 2021.
 Nearly that same share of representatives want to leave customer service altogether.
 Not to mention, half of customer service managers indicate their departments have seen a rise in resignations.

 This trend is especially dangerous for customer service because churn among support agents has always been relatively high.
-Even before this movement, agent turnover rates ranged between 30% and 45% worldwide.
+Even before this movement, agent turnover rates fell between 30% and 45% worldwide.
 Most entry-level agents only last about a year.

 What’s causing this mass exodus?
 The main factors prompting agents to leave are burnout and stress brought on by interactions with dissatisfied customers.
 Combine this with a dramatic spike in support ticket volume (home services saw a 92% jump!), and you can start to understand why agents are fleeing en masse.

 This spells bad news for employers.
 Customer support turnover is a major cost for businesses, usually totaling 33% of a departing worker’s salary.
 Furthermore, losing good agents can negatively impact your brand as other employees and even customers may perceive problems within your company.